ClickHouse/clickhouse-docs/docs/en/guides/developer/cascading-materialized-views.md

     domain_name,
     month
 ```

 Now we can review that the Materialized Views answer the goal we have defined.

-The data need to be aggregated by month for each domain name:
+Now that we have the data stored in the target table `monthly_aggregated_data` we can get the data aggregated by month for each domain name:

 ```sql
 SELECT